-We are a Luton community group who believe poverty shouldn’t stop our children from loving to learn.
+We are a Luton charity that believes that poverty shouldn’t stop our children from loving to learn.

 We were started by a group of local volunteers who care deeply about the people of Luton and wanted to do something to support the 14,000 children and young people who live below the poverty line in our town.
-In April 2013 the kitchen table of at the home of our Founding Director, Jane Malcolm become the scene of copious reports, studies and phone calls to schools and families as the group listened to the real story behind child poverty in Luton.
+In April 2013 the kitchen table at the home of our Founding Director, Jane Malcolm, became the scene of copious reports, studies and phone calls to schools and families as the group listened to the real story behind child poverty in Luton.

 We heard that poverty means a child might not have the uniform they need for school, good food to eat at home or warm clothing when it’s cold.
 They are unlikely to be able to do fun things in the school holidays like swimming or visiting somewhere new on the train and they are more likely to suffer with mental health problems and low self esteem.
 They can feel embarrassed about making friends because they feel ‘different’ and they can have little hope for the future.